bmay51213/bmay51213.github.io/_posts/2020-02-22-datasciencestats.md

 Why does the female suicide rate at pretty much all age ranges seem to be increasing in the US while male suicide rates appear to have levelled out for most age ranges?

 Some of the more interesting information I collected was that male suicide rates for the five countries in question all appear higher than women suicide rates.
 This could be due to the fact that in general, males are more likely to successfully commit suicide as opposed to females.
 Even more concerning that out of the five countries, the US male and female suicide rate is the highest.
 Some of the European’s countries including France and Germany had the highest suicide rate in the highest age ranges.
 Could this be due to health or economic related factors?
 For females, the age 35-54 age range seems to have the highest suicide rates for the US and UK while it is 75+ age range for France and Germany.
 There is significant variability in the South Africa data where it can be hard to make firm conclusions.
-The dataset for France and Germany also seemed to show a net downward trend in suicide rate as years have passed indicating that there may be something further to look into there about any potential legislative or healthcare related changes that could account for this.
+The dataset for France and Germany also seemed to show a net downward trend in suicide rate as years have passed.

 The data here based on these limited variables in this collated dataset appear to violate some of our basic assumptions so generalizing trends or opinions outside of this dataset should be treated with caution.
 Using K Nearest Neighbors, we saw that based on different variables, our predictive accuracy is unacceptably low in all circumstances.

-There are so many different factors that play into a country’s suicide rate based on a variety of different factors including socioeconomics, gender, health status, mental health status, etc.  There may be problems with multicollinearity and confounding factors between all of these variables.
-A way to improve this project and analysis would be to look at each specific country looking at specific demographic risk factors, potentially even demographic factors regarding the people who have committed suicide.
-Correlating these data together may be helpful.
-These data are merely summaries and I believe are meant to draw further insight into other avenues to pursue for future analysis.
+There are many different factors that play into a country’s suicide rate based on a variety of different factors including socioeconomics, gender, health status, mental health status, etc.  Further research would likely require more specific demographic information on population data.

-Suicide affects us on a personal, national, and international scale.
-Deriving further insight from the summary data collected in this analysis can hopefully identify trends and other variables that may influence suicide as an outcome.
-It is my hope that someday we can use these data to develop predictive models and accuracy to identify those that are at highest risk of suicide to intervene before it is too late.

 __For full code of the project, please refer to my GitHub repository under Data Science Statistics.__